 Institute for Human-Centered Artificial Intelligence (HAI)

-Faculty Affairs and Fellowship Program Manager, Institute for Human-Centered Artificial Intelligence (HAI)
+Program Manager - Faculty Affairs, Fellowships, Education, Institute for Human-Centered Artificial Intelligence (HAI)

-BioMarisa MacAskill joined the Stanford Institute for Human-Centered Artificial Intelligence in 2020 and serves as the Faculty Affairs and Fellowship Program Manager.
+BioMarisa MacAskill joined the Stanford Institute for Human-Centered Artificial Intelligence (HAI) in 2020 and serves in Faculty Affairs and as the Program Manager for Fellowships and Education.
 Marisa started her career at Stanford in 2017 as the Fellowship and Student Programs Manager for the Center for International Security and Cooperation (CISAC) where she delivered academic programming, managed admissions, and supported research and learning opportunities for undergraduate and graduate students, and postdoctoral fellows.
 Prior to Stanford, Marisa was the Assistant Director for Administration and Programming at the McKinnon Center for Global Affairs at Occidental College where she worked on strategic initiatives, international programming, and student/faculty grants.
 Marisa also served as a seasonal reader for Oxy’s Admissions Office and as a strategic planning analyst for the Annenberg Foundation Trust at Sunnylands.

 Marisa holds an MA in International Relations from the Josef Korbel School of International Studies at the University of Denver and a BA in Spanish Language and Literature from the University of California, Berkeley.